 Insurance better suited to condominiums

-Section 1073 of the Civil Code of Québec has been amended in several points:
+Section 1073 of the Civil Code of Quebec has been amended in several points:

 - The condo syndicate must take out replacement value insurance—that is, up to the real cost of reconstruction.
 In other words, the insured amount must allow for the reconstruction of the building in its entirety in the event of a total loss, obsolescence having no impact in this context.
-This aspect of Bill 141 on condominiums will enter into force as of April 15, 2021.
+This aspect of Bill 141 on Quebec condominiums will enter into force as of April 15, 2021.

 - This amount must be determined by a member of the Ordre des évaluateurs agréés du Québec and assessed at least every five years.
 This provision will also be applicable as of April 15, 2021.

 - The insurance policy taken out by the syndicate de facto covers at least the risks stipulated by the government regulation.
 Otherwise, the coverage which is excluded from it must be expressly indicated in the contract or its rider.
+Learn more about how much coverage for condo insurance.

 - The deductible of the insurance contract must be reasonable, and the government reserves the right to stipulate by regulation the criteria characterizing an unreasonable deductible.